ian-r-rose/ian-r-rose.github.io/content/2015-08-21-buckingham-pi-intro.md

 Welcome to the inaugural post of this blog, where I plan to write about anything that strikes me as interesting.
 For the most part these things will be related to geology, geophysics, or scientific computing.
-At the moment I am titling the site "Geomusings," with which I am not necessarily in love, but I could not think of something better when setting things up.
+At the moment I am titling the site "Blueschisting," with which I am not necessarily in love, but I could not think of something better when setting things up.
+At the very least it does not appear to be taken.

 Overall it is my hope that this blog will accomplish these three things, in no particular order: